This post may contain affiliate links. Please read my disclosure policy for more information.

 - Have you ever heard the quote; “Eat That Frog!”?
 This famous quote comes from the idea that you should get your biggest tasks done first and leave your smaller tasks for later.
 By getting your big task out of the way, you can look forward to knowing the rest of your day/week is only going to get easier!
 This quote reminds me to prioritize the big tasks before the small ones!

-The final step to creating your to-do list is scheduling your tasks!
+The final step to creating your to-do list is scheduling your tasks.
 For this step, I would highly suggest you use a planner!
 This can be any planner you enjoy using.
 That may be a whiteboard that is hanging on the wall of your kitchen, a planner from the dollar store, or a Bullet Journal!
+If you want to learn more about my planning tool recommendation, go here!

 You are going to work through your list of tasks and schedule them based on the priority number you have given them, as well as how much time you must dedicate to the tasks at that time.